 I also very much enjoyed Jimmy Scheine’s contribution to the canvas called “Angry Work,” which tells the little known backstory of a series of Keith Haring paintings that have characteristics unlike any of his other artwork.
 Ron English, one of my favorite contemporary pop artists, tells a hilarious and unpredictably bizarre tale about hanging one of his renegade billboards over a busy highway that eventually leads to a multiple car pileup.
 Another favorite is artist Alex Pardee’s recollection of a comedy of errors leading up to his first art exhibit that includes a breakdown on the highway, a forgotten cell phone, a ticket for littering, a hillbilly tow truck driver and a woefully malfunctioning toilet, that just keeps getting crazier as it goes along.

-Jeremy Fish’s Listen and Learn is on exhibit through July 16, 2011 at the Joshua Liner Gallery, located at 548 W. 28th St., Third floor, New York City.
+Jeremy Fish’s Listen and Learn is on exhibit through July 16, 2011 at the Joshua Liner Gallery, located at 548 W. 28th St, New York City.
 Gallery hours are Tuesday through Saturday, 11 AM to 6 PM.